WH-Yoshi/PolarionCopilot/README.md

    polarion_token=<TOKEN> # The user token to access the Polarion server
    ```
    Replace `<URL>`, `<USERNAME>`, and `<PASSWORD>` with your own values.
+   .env file contains sensitive information, so make sure to not share it.

 ### Use the Code